simonerom/iotex-docs/README.md

 Please follow instructions [here](https://github.com/iotexproject/iotex-bootstrap/blob/master/README.md) to run a full node on the testnet or mainnet.

-## Explorer
+## :snowman: Explorer
 IoTeX users can easily track their transactions using the explorer.
 - [Source Code](https://github.com/iotexproject/iotex-explorer)
 - [Mainnnet](https://iotexscan.io)
 - [Testnet](https://testnet.iotexscan.io)

-## Wallet
+## :whale: Wallet
 [ioPay](https://iopay.iotex.io/) is the wallet built by core-dev for our users to manage their digital assets.

-## Get Started for Dapp Development
+## :globe_with_meridians: Dapp Development

 If you are interested in developing applications on top of IoTeX blockchain, [codelab](http://codelabs.iotex.io/) is the best starting point for developers!

-## Chat With Us
+## :octocat: Chat With Us

-We are radically open-minded and value open-mindedness and transparency.
+**We are radically open-minded and value open-mindedness and transparency.**

-If you found bugs and places that need to be improved, please file issues under https://github.com/iotexproject/iotex-core/issues for the open-source community to investigate.
+- If you found bugs and places that need to be improved, please file issues under https://github.com/iotexproject/iotex-core/issues for the open-source community to investigate.

-If you have ideas/proposals to make IoTeX better, please do not hesitate to let us know through [Halo Program](http://iotex.io/halo)
+- If you have ideas/proposals to make IoTeX better, please do not hesitate to let us know through [Halo Program](http://iotex.io/halo)

-If you have feedback/suggestion, please do not hesitate to contact us via [forum](https://community.iotex.io/c/research-development/protocol) or [email](support@iotex.io).
+- If you have feedback/suggestion, please do not hesitate to contact us via [forum](https://community.iotex.io/c/research-development/protocol) or [email](support@iotex.io).

-## Glossary

-- Delegate: the blockchain node which is elected to propose and validate new blocks, a.k.a. block producer.

-- [Solidity](https://en.wikipedia.org/wiki/Solidity): the contract oriented programming language.

-- Epoch: an epoch is composed of 720 blocks, these blocks are produced by the same group of delegates.

-- Block period: the interval in seconds that blocks are produced.
-During the launch of the mainnet, the block period is 5 seconds, which will be reduced as the protocol gets stabilized.